 WHEN THE DOLLAR WAS A DOLLAR

 During the Great Depression, the United States had balanced trade accounts and trade surpluses.
 The nation was not involved in war and had no foreign military bases.
 The welfare state did not exist as we know it today.
 Most of the population lived off the land in rural areas.
-Federal Reserve money printing was constrained by the physical supply of gold and silver (by law, the dollar was backed by precious metals).
+Money-printing by the Federal Reserve was constrained by the physical supply of gold and silver (according to the Constitution, the dollar was backed by precious metals).

 In 1933, people had almost no personal debt; and all Americans owned silver and/or gold coins.
 The dollar had tremendous purchasing power.
-A person could have exchanged one paper dollar for a silver dollar, or one twenty dollar bill for a $20 Gold Piece.
-The dollar was “as good as gold.”
-(It now takes 60 times more dollars to buy the same 1 oz $20 gold coin.)
+The paper dollar was “as good as gold.”
+A person could have exchanged a one dollar bill for a silver dollar or a twenty dollar bill for a $20 Gold Piece.
+(It now takes 65 times more paper dollars to buy the same 1 oz $20 gold coin.)

 Today, America is dependent on foreign countries for most manufactured products.
 Our staggering trade deficits are paid with borrowed money.
 The nation is involved in two wars (plus covert operations), and has more than 700 military bases around the world.
 Many cities and states have enormous debts.